madmachineio/docs/docs/tutorials/general/getting-started/read-analog-input.md

 The converter has different precision, and the **resolution** describes the possible values it can measure.
 Our boards have a 12-bit resolution, which means there are 4096 (0-4095) values in total.
 The values from 0 to 4095 are known as **raw values**.

 Let's see the working process in detail.
-When the board reads from the analog pin, it will first get a raw value between 0 and 4095.
-Then it will be converted to voltage value proportionally.
+When the board reads from the analog pin, it will first get a raw value between 0 and 4095, which will be mapped to voltage value proportionally.
 Here is the formula:

 **resolution / reference voltage = raw value / actual voltage**